 When providing care to Muslim patients, it is important to understand the impact the Islamic faith has on the provision of healthcare.
 Healthcare professionals need to be aware of privacy and touch issues, dietary practices, and unacceptable medicines.

 When healthcare professionals interact with a Muslim patient, they should follow certain guidelines whenever possible.
 This includes minimizing eye and physical contact between a healthcare worker and a patient of the opposite gender when possible.
 Furthermore, male doctors may have to communicate through a spouse if the patient is female.
 For example, if a male healthcare professional is talking to or asking questions of a female patient while her partner is in the room, but the patient does not respond, the healthcare professional should ask the patient if she would prefer he talk to the partner.
 This may clear up any confusion and is usually not offensive.
 During a physical exam, it is desirable to have the healthcare professional be of the same sex.
 Obviously, there will be circumstances that this will not be possible.
-In these scenarios, having a third person in the room that is the same gender of the patient should comfort the patient.
+In these scenarios, having a third person in the room that is the same gender as the patient should comfort the patient.
 If a person of the opposite gender must perform the physical exam, the general rule of thumb is to inform the patient that an article of clothing must be removed for the examination, but it will be immediately returned.
 This minimizes exposure and tells the patient of the reasoning for removing any articles of clothing.

 In men, beards are religiously symbolic, and most men will avoid shaving unless it is essential.